 While there's a lot of great, creative, and educational content on YouTube, there's also plenty of adult content, crude humor, violence, and otherwise inappropriate videos you may not want your children to see.
 Fortunately, you can turn on YouTube's Restricted Mode to automatically filter and restrict inappropriate videos.

 The other main feature of Restricted Mode is that it automatically hides the comments below videos.
 As we mentioned earlier, a lot of comments on YouTube can be mean, sarcastic, and contain offensive and derogatory language.
 As a result, many people prefer to turn on Restricted Mode as a way to avoid seeing comments.
-Watch this video from the YouTube Help channel to learn how to enable Restricted Mode.

 In our experience, we've found that Restricted Mode does a good job of blocking a majority of obviously inappropriate videos—anything that contains nudity, excessive violence, or obscene language.
 However, it's important to realize that there's a lot that Restricted Mode can't do.